The Woven Foundation (THE I S A CHARITY)

 Overview

 The Woven Foundation is the current operating name for THE I S A CHARITY, founded over 40 years ago by the Paice Family.
-The foundation serves as an umbrella organization that unifies the work of three previously separate entities: the ISA Charity, The Traverse Trust, and the Artisa Foundation.
+The foundation serves as an umbrella organisation that unifies the work of three previously separate entities: the ISA Charity, The Traverse Trust, and the Artisa Foundation.
 Registered as charity 326882, its stated purpose is “to build up a Trust Fund with a view to establishing a significant Charitable Foundation when sufficient funds are available.”

 The foundation describes itself as “an incubator for new skills and opportunities” with diverse awards and initiatives supporting people to broaden their horizons and develop new paths for the future.
-The foundation makes grants to both individuals and organizations across education/training, arts/culture/heritage/science, and economic/community development.
+The foundation makes grants to both individuals and organisations across education/training, arts/culture/heritage/science, and economic/community development.
 Their mission is to “weave together insights and experiences across a rich tapestry of sectors, creating a culture of enquiry and innovation that enables positive change in people and their communities.”

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Curatorial Fund - Three-tier structure:

 - Small Grants: Support individual career development opportunities such as travel or research sabbaticals.
 Amount not publicly specified.
-Issued only through strategic partnerships.

-- Medium Grants: Enable partner museums and galleries to deliver projects that impact their communities and wider organizations.
+- Medium Grants: Enable partner museums and galleries to deliver projects that impact their communities and wider organisations.
 The Curatorial Development Fund specifically offers up to £40,000 over two years to regional museums in England or non-national London-based museums for independent curator placements.

 The Exceptionals: Award-winning campaign (originally hosted by The Traverse Trust) that opens doors for employers to hire people with convictions.
 Focuses on employment and social inclusion.